Vitamin K2 is a form of vitamin K, which is an essential vitamin.

-This article will explain what vitamin K2 is and the important health benefits that it can have.
+This article will explain what vitamin K2 is, the different forms of the compound, and the potential benefits it may have.

 What is Vitamin K2?